Wisdom Teeth Removal

 You Choose: Dental Clinic or Hospital

-We know that everyone is different and that they want their wisdom teeth removed differently so we offer the choice of treatment in the dental chair or under general anaesthetic at the day surgery next door so you can wake up and be done with it.
+We know that everyone is different and that they want their wisdom teeth removed differently so we offer the choice of treatment in the dental chair or under general anaesthetic at either Brisbane Waters Private Hospital or Gosford Private Hospital so you can wake up and be done with it.

 Follow-up Care